FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 ### Extensibility

-This schema was designed to maximize extensibility so it that represent a wide range of applications, even with non-FIX protocols.
-Most elements allow addition of attributes, and types allow additional child elements, possibly conformant to other XML schemas.
+This schema was designed to maximize extensibility so that it represents a wide range of applications, even with non-FIX protocols.
+Most elements allow the addition of attributes and types allow additional child elements, possibly conformant to other XML schemas.

 ### Provenance